agrc/palletjack/docs/api.md

 `GSheetLoader` allows you to import some or all of the worksheets within a Google Sheets document into a pandas dataframe.

-The initializer requires the path to a service account .json file that has access to the sheet in question.
-This account and file may need to be created by the GCP gurus.
+The initializer requires either the path to a service account .json file that has access to the sheet in question or a `google.auth.credentials.Credentials` object.
+The service account and file may need to be created by the GCP gurus.
+The Calling `google.auth.default()` in a Cloud Function environment will give you a tuple of the `Credentials` object of the current project and the project id.
+You can use this `Credentials` object to authorize pygsheets for the same account as the Cloud Function.

 #### Methods